15A NCAC 13A .0113 THE HAZARDOUS WASTE PERMIT PROGRAM ‑ PART 270

 (I) 264.101 ‑ Corrective Action for Solid Waste Management Units;

 (5) The requirements listed in Subparagraph (n)(4) of this Rule apply to the entire off‑site recycling facility, including all recycling units, staging and process areas, and permanent and temporary storage areas for wastes.

 (6) The following provisions of 15A NCAC 13A .0109 shall apply to owners and operators of off‑site recycling facilities:

 (A) the substitute financial requirements of Rule .0109(i)(1), (2) and (4); and

 (B) the additional standards of Rule .0109(r)(1), (2), (3), (6) and (7).

 (7) The owner or operator of an off‑site recycling facility shall keep a written operating record at his facility.

-(8) The following information shall be recorded, as it becomes available, and maintained in the operating record until closure of the facility:
+(8) The following information shall be recorded and maintained in the operating record until closure of the facility: